tomacla/biketeam/README.md

 admin.last-name=admin
 ```

+* site.url : domain where your site is deployed
 * file.repository : define a local path to a writable repository
 * spring.datasource.url : change the path to a writable repository
 * spring.security.oauth2.client.registration.strava.client-id : strava app client id